absoluteborg/absoluteborg/README.md

-- 👋 Hi, I’m @absoluteborg
+- 👋 Hi, I’m Robert Strawberry
-- 👀 I’m interested in building websites and games.
+- 👀 I’m a Software and Web Developer
-- 🌱 I’m currently learning Node and Gadot.
+- 🌱 I’m currently learning Node and Gadot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for paying work
 - 📫 How to reach me ...

 <!---